Tenwall-Development/native-blocks/README.md

 ### Basic Example

+Create custom component file in your components folder.
 /components/TextButton

-Import Component to create and necessary hooks
+Import component to style and all necessary hooks

 ```typescript
 import {